mattharrison/rst2odp/README.rst

 This package contains a Python script (rst2odp) to convert `reStructuredText
 <http://docutils.sourceforge.net/rst.html>`_ to `LibreOffice
 <http://www.libreoffice.com>`_ Impress (rst2odp).
 It also includes a general
 python library (``odplib/preso.py``) for creating Impress files.
+Now with Python 3 support!

 Installation
 ============

-To build and install this Python package, you will first need to build/install docutils, pygments, and PIL.
+To build and install this Python package, you will first need to build/install lxml, docutils, pygments, and PIL.
 After you have done this, follow these steps:

     $ python setup.py install